The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 On October 15, 2019, Emilce, a hairdressing student, announced to her mother that she was leaving the house for a walk shortly before midnight.
 Although it is not the most common, it is not a strange time in Spain.
 She thought she was going to smoke, something she wouldn’t allow him to do inside.

-His last contact with the outside it was a photo she sent to her boyfriend Jason with the pill in his mouth.
+Her last contact with the outside world was a photo she sent to her boyfriend Jason with the pill in the mouth.

 (Also: Spain: the heads of youth gangs who continue to give orders from jail)